XuYuting133/PythonShowcase/008_ArcGIS API for Python/008_RealTimeTrafficInfoDashboard/README.md

 ## Dashboard Design
 The dashboard is built on ArcGIS Dashboards on ArcGIS Online.
 It is available to the public for viewing at: https://bit.ly/32deMtC.
 For more information on ArcGIS Dashboards, please visit the page [here](https://www.esri.com/en-us/arcgis/products/arcgis-dashboards/overview#:~:text=ArcGIS%20Dashboards%20enables%20users%20to,visualizations%20on%20a%20single%20screen.&text=Dashboards%20are%20essential%20information%20products,component%20to%20your%20geospatial%20infrastructure.).

-- *Updates on 22 Apr 2021*: Due to roll-out of new features on ArcGIS Dashboards, viewing images/attachments via Details widget is currently unavailable.
-This has been reported to the Development team and recognized as a product bug on the ArcGIS Dashboards.
-For more details, please refer to [this thread](https://community.esri.com/t5/dashboards-beta-ques-read-only/has-the-enable-media-in-the-details-block-changed-in-the/td-p/128522).

 ## Runtime
 Average runtime from 3 readings is taken.